poliinfo3/PoliInfo3-FormalRun-FactVerification/README.md

 ## English

 Fact Verification attempts to verify the credibility of political claims using predefined primary sources.
-The files "PoliInfo3_FactVerification_Formal_Test.json" and "PoliInfo3_FactVerification_Formal_Train.json" and "PoliInfo3_FactVerification_Formal_Gold.json" have a format of political claim.
+The files "PoliInfo3_FactVerification_Formal_Test.json" and "PoliInfo3_FactVerification_Formal_Train.json" and "PoliInfo3_FactVerification_Formal_Gold.json" have a format of the political claim.
 They contain the following fields.

 | Field Name            | Description                                                                                           | Example                                                                                                                                                                                                                                           |